pantheon-systems/documentation/source/content/guides/integrated-composer/05-ic-upstreams.md

 ### How to Add Dependencies to Your Upstream

-1. [Clone the Git repository](/guides/git/git-config#clone-your-site-codebase) from the Pantheon site's dashboard.
+1. [Clone the Git repository](/guides/git/git-config#clone-your-site-codebase) from the Site Dashboard.

 1. Change into the Upstream's configuration directory: